Bee Health Checker (UK) – Symptoms, Likely Causes and What to Do

 • Take the safest action first: isolate, reduce stress, verify, record.

-• If you can’t confirm, treat it as “unknown” and seek advice before doing anything irreversible.
+• If you can’t confirm, treat it as “unknown” and use the colony health triage tool before doing anything irreversible.

 Red flags (act immediately)